magnolia-cms/magnetic-saas/README.md

 ## Use cases

-Use cases demonstrated in Magnetic:
+Magnolia customer use cases demonstrated in Magnetic:

 - Corporate website
 - Lead generating website
 - Multiple brand websites with some shared content and shared components
-- Simple product catalog  (In development)
+- Simple product catalog
 - Blog / Articles (In development)

 ## The Magnetic Scenario

 The scenario and all content is fiction.
 The imaginary Magnetic Group is a holding company/consolidator for watch brands.
-Similar to the model of Emmi [https://group.emmi.com/](https://group.emmi.com/che/de)

 Magnetic has several lines of watches serving various customer types.